account0123/RAE-API/README.md

 # RAE-API

-RAE API i modified from https://github.com/mgp25/RAE-API to nodejs
+RAE API i modified from <https://github.com/mgp25/RAE-API> to nodejs

 See examples folder for more information.

-Update: API finished!!!

 ## Installation